tt6746690/Courses/CSC369/lecture/w2/README.md

             + makes each aspect and others to be process specific or thread specific
             + makes thread in current or new process depeneding on `sharing_flags`
                 + if new thread in current process,
-                    +  shares address space with existing threads, every subsequent write to any byte in address spsace by any thread is immediately visible to all other threads.
+                    +  shares address space with existing threads, every subsequent write to any byte in address space by any thread is immediately visible to all other threads.
                 + if address space not shared, then create new thread gets an exact copy of address space, but subsequent write by new thread are not visible to old ones. ( same as `fork` )
             + in both case,
                 + thread begin executing `function`, called with `args`